Read your latest personalised notifications

 All professionals having a genuine interest in the discipline of Cardiology and showing dedication to the ESC and its activities can apply for the ESC Fellowship.
 The candidate must prove scientific or clinical excellence in cardiology or nursing excellence.

-A candidate should submit an application online on the ESC Web Site before the annual deadline: 30 September.
+A candidate should submit an application online on the ESC website before the deadline: 30 September 2019

 Three tracks for applications exist and the required documentation depends on the application track chosen.
 Please note that all supporting documents must be provided in English.SCIENTIFIC EXCELLENCE